DataBiosphere/toil/docs/tutorial.rst

 --------------------

 The previous examples show a workflow being defined outside of a job.
-However, toil also allows jobs to be created dynamically within jobs.
+However, Toil also allows jobs to be created dynamically within jobs.
 For example::
     from toil.job import Job